 Seeds are placed in a closed jar.
 Children would be asked to guess by looking (not taking the seeds out).
 Then one child takes it out and counts to find the actual number.
-Teacher again changes the number of seeds in the jar and the game continues.
+The teacher again changes the number of seeds in the jar and the game continues.

 As a home activity, children prepare with the help of parents and grandparents, one paper animal shape and bring it to the class.

-Then teacher gives them corns to feed the paper animals.
+Then the teacher gives them corn to feed the paper animals.
 Each animal would be fed the number of corns equal to the number written on it.

 Later these corns are used to create a corn craft by pasting and painting.